 - Do you want to be doing a technical role (e.g. developer), a people role (e.g. business analyst), or something else?

-If you haven’t made a long term career plan, have a read of my post on Why You Need a Long Term Career Plan in IT, and some examples of long term career goals in this other post.
+If you haven’t made a long term career plan, have a read of this post on Why You Need a Long Term Career Plan in IT, and some examples of long term career goals in this other post.

 Don’t just think of them – write them down.
 Write them in a place that you’ll remember them and be able to look back on them in the future.
 This is so you can see if you’re on track or not, which brings me to the next point.